What a Phase 1 Deliverable Actually Looks Like: 30 Pages, 50 Citations, Zero Assumptions

 When a consulting firm says "market intelligence report," what does the buyer actually receive?
 A 5-page summary with unsourced claims?
 A 100-page data dump that nobody reads?
 A polished slide deck with impressive graphics and no traceable methodology?

 This article is a specification.
-Here is exactly what a Phase 1 Market Intelligence engagement produces, how long it takes, and what standards every page meets.
+Here is exactly what a Phase 1 Market Intelligence engagement produces, how long it takes, and what standards every page meets Sagentix Phase 01 Market Intelligence, 2026.

 The Primary Deliverable: 30+ Page Branded PDF

 The core output is a research-grade market intelligence report delivered as a branded PDF.
 This is not a slide deck with bullet points.
-It is a structured analytical document built on a three-layer reading model:
+It is a structured analytical document built on a three-layer reading model Sagentix GTM Methodology, 2026:

 Layer 1: The 2-Minute Read

-The document opens with an SCQA executive summary — Situation, Complication, Question, Answer — structured in the format used by McKinsey, BCG, and Bain for partner-level briefings.
+The document opens with an SCQA executive summary — Situation, Complication, Question, Answer — structured in the format used by top-tier strategy firms for partner-level briefings.
 A senior executive who reads nothing else walks away with the four most important findings and three priority actions.

 The "In Brief" companion document (described below) serves as the standalone version of this layer — designed to be forwarded to a board member or investor without requiring the full report.